 The Norway and roof rat are the two most common kind of rats to bother homeowners in Southwest Florida.
 A third species, the wood rat (also known as a pack rat) can be found in the northern half of Florida but is seldom seen in the southwestern portion of the state.

-Rats can carry disease and present a health and safety hazard to your family and pets - you do not want rats in your home.
+Rats can carry disease and present a health and safety hazard to your family and pets.
 Of all the wildlife species that we handle, rats are the toughest, smartest and most frustrating, but also one of the most rewarding for us to remove.
 We know how to solve your rat problem.

 Getting Rid Of Rats

 Rat problems can quickly grow out of hand - prompt removal utilizing effective and safe rat control methods, exclusion, and preventative steps will all be key when it comes to controlling rats around your home.